-The producer shall neither be liable if he can prove:
+Neither shall be liable the producer if he can prove:

-- 1. That he did not put the product into circulation. - 2.
-That, given the circumstances of the case, it may be presumed that the defect did not exist when the product was put into circulation. - That the product had not been manufactured for sale or for any other form of distribution with an economic purpose, nor that it was manufactured, imported, supplied or distributed within the context of a professional or entrepreneurial activity. - 4.
-That the defect is due to the fact that the product was elaborated in accordance with existing mandatory rules. - 5.
+- i.
+That he did not put the product into circulation. - ii.
+That, given the circumstances of the case, it may be presumed that the defect did not exist when the product was put into circulation. - iii.
+That the product had not been manufactured for sale or for any other form of distribution with an economic purpose, nor that it was manufactured, imported, supplied or distributed within the context of a professional or entrepreneurial activity. - iv.
+That the defect is due to the fact that the product was elaborated in accordance with existing mandatory rules. - v.
 That the state of scientific and technical knowledge existing at the time the product was put into circulation did not allow for the discovery of the existence of the defect.
+However, this defense would not be applicable in Spain to medicinal products, foods or foodstuffs intended for human consumption.